altgans/altgans.github.io/src/posts/schreiben-sugar.md

 I feel sad again.
 The first one was a great cook, especially her pastel cakes.
 The second one not so much, she just doesn't get the colors right.
 It needs to be a mauvaise explosion of mellowness, not a haze cloud of fluff!
 But I love her, still.

 'I'm getting married', says Gun, son of Gun, senior police officer in Pink City, and my best friend.
-Her name is psychosis.
+"Her name is psychosis."
 He clicks his finger, as if pulling a trigger.
 Bang, bang.

 We met in Massachussets, down the rainbow road.
 A little bromance, but that was long ago.
 Now I like sweets, and he likes psychosis.
 I order another Strawberyy Sunday, knowing he dislikes it.
 Cannibalism or so, I don't respect his people.